davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 treat this change merely as a trigger, which calls `DomainEventPublishJob.publishStagedDomainEvents()` to start the publishing of Domain Events to Kafka.

-- The `DomainEventPublishJob.publishStagedDomainEvents()` method loads un-published events from the `publishing-event` collection and send them to Kafka:
+- The `DomainEventPublishJob.publishStagedDomainEvents()` method loads all un-published events from the `publishing-event` collection and send them to Kafka in the order they are created:

 ```java
     public void publishStagedDomainEvents(int batchSize) {